PeteAdamBialecki/programming-studies/websites/pluralsight/01_javascript.md

 - New ES6 Modules and Classes

-    - Continue with "Arrow Functions"
+    - Continue with "Object Literal Extensions"

 - New Types and Object Extensions